Masvi/shopping-cart/README.md

 Shopping cart using Vuex.

 ### About
-This little project simulates a shopping cart.
-The state management with `Vuex`.
+This little project simulates a shopping cart and uses state management with `Vuex`.

 It is just a example for study. 🛒: